What does ART stand for?

 - Help special needs foster animals get the vet care they need!

 - Help provide vet care for pets with families who can not afford it.

 What volunteer opportunities do you have?

-Volunteers can become active members, or Helpers of ART (HART).
-Our volunteer opportunities are constantly evolving and include, but are not limited to: fostering, staffing fundraising/outreach/adoption events, transporting animals, handling dogs at events, taking photos/videos of available pets, and working with other ART members to influence current policies and future legislation involving animal welfare.
+Our volunteer opportunities are constantly evolving and include, but are not limited to: staffing administrative needs, fundraising, outreach, and working with other ART members to influence current policies and future legislation involving animal welfare.

 My child/teen wants to volunteer.

 At this juncture, all volunteer opportunities are restricted to participants 18 years of age or older.
 However, the Norfolk SPCA and Virginia Beach SPCA have fantastic junior volunteer programs.
 We would suggest contacting them for specific details.